SDGforskning/sdg-strings/SDG12_query_topic_WoS.md

         OR
           (
-            ("utili*" OR "use" OR "using" OR "usage" OR "design" OR "designed" OR "designing") NEAR/5 ("sidestream$" OR "side-stream$" OR "side stream$" OR "byproduct$" OR "by-product$") )
+            ("utili*" OR "use" OR "using" OR "usage" OR "design" OR "designed" OR "designing") NEAR/5 ("sidestream$" OR "side-stream$" OR "byproduct$" OR "by-product$") )
         OR
           (
             ("design*" OR "technolog*" OR "housing" OR "building$" OR "construction$") NEAR/3 ("green" OR "eco" OR "sustainab*")
           )
-        OR "ecolabelling" OR "ecolabel$" OR "eco labelling" OR "eco labels" OR "environmental label$" OR
+        OR "ecolabelling" OR "ecolabel$" OR "eco-labelling" OR "eco-labels" OR "environmental label$" OR
           (
             ("certification" OR "certificate$" OR "label$" OR "labelling")